Dr. Vernon Sheen and our team at our Annapolis, MD dentist office offer innovative solutions for patients that have been diagnosed with sleep apnea.

 - Seeking an alternative to the CPAP machine

 Is oral appliance therapy for sleep apnea right for you?

 Let Dr. Sheen and our dental care team work with you to explore your treatment options.
 As an experienced dentist in Annapolis, MD, Dr. Sheen offers comprehensive, high-quality solutions for many common dental concerns.
 He takes a personalized approach to patient care to ensure our patients are receiving treatment plans that are right for them.

 As mentioned, for patients with sleep apnea, we may recommend oral appliance therapy.
-An oral appliance for sleep apnea is sometimes referred to as a sleep guard and is worn in the mouth only during sleep; it is designed to prevent the soft tissues in the airway from collapsing, and it helps position the jaw in a forward position to allow for proper air flow.
+An oral appliance for sleep apnea is sometimes referred to as a sleep guard and is worn in the mouth only during sleep; it is designed to prevent the soft tissues in the airway from collapsing, and it helps position the jaw in a forward position to allow for proper airflow.

-Our team can examine your mouth and airway during a consultation to our Annapolis dentist office.
+Our team can examine your mouth and airway during a consultation at our Annapolis dentist office.
 If sleep appliance therapy is right for you, we will take impressions of your mouth and use your impressions and information gathered from your consultation for the fabrication of your sleep guard.
 During your final appointment, Dr. Sheen will fit your new oral appliance, discuss usage instructions, and answer any questions you may regarding your treatment.